Your Coworkers Are Mirrors (And You Won't Like What They Reflect)

 Not in a blame-y way.
 More in a "your brain is doing something fascinating and weird" way.

-Psychology has a name for what's happening: projection.
-When you have a feeling that's uncomfortable or hard to own, your mind quietly relocates it.
+Psychology has an old name for part of what's happening: projection.
+When you've got a feeling that's uncomfortable to own, the mind quietly relocates it.
 Instead of sitting with "I sometimes feel out of control," you start noticing how controlling your manager is.
-Instead of acknowledging your own passive aggression, you're suddenly very aware of everyone else's.
-The emotion still exists; it just has a new address.
+Instead of owning your own passive aggression, you're suddenly very aware of everyone else's.
+The feeling still exists; it just gets a new address.
+Fair to flag that projection is a psychoanalytic idea and the evidence for it as a clean, discrete mechanism is debated, but as a description of a pattern most of us recognize, it earns its keep.

 Carl Jung called the collection of these disowned parts the "shadow."
-And despite the dramatic name, the shadow isn't necessarily sinister.
-It's just the stuff you've filed away under "not me."
-In workplaces, shadow material tends to surface in feedback loops.
+Despite the dramatic name, the shadow isn't necessarily sinister, it's just the stuff you've filed under "not me."
+At work it tends to surface in feedback loops.
 The team lead who feels undervalued starts reading neutral silence as disrespect.
 The person with complicated feelings about authority starts experiencing every deadline as oppression.
-The external situation hasn't really changed; what's changed is the emotional filter it's being seen through.
+The situation hasn't changed; the emotional filter it's being seen through has.

 This is also why communication workshops and conflict resolution training often don't stick.
 The techniques are fine, but they don't address the underlying pattern.
 The pattern just shows up again with different people and a slightly different script.

-Teams that operate this way, where conflict is treated as diagnostic information rather than a sign that someone needs to be corrected, tend to be genuinely different to work in.
-Leaders who can say "that comment hit a nerve and I'm noticing why" don't look weak; they look trustworthy.
+Teams that treat conflict as diagnostic information rather than a sign that someone needs correcting tend to be genuinely different to work in.
+A leader who can say "that comment hit a nerve and I'm noticing why" reads as trustworthy, not weak.

 The difficult colleagues don't go away.
-But they start to feel less like obstacles and more like useful data.
-What you resist most in them is usually pointing directly at something worth understanding in yourself.
+But they start to look less like obstacles and more like data, and what you resist most in them is often pointing at something worth understanding in yourself.
+Frustrating to hear, and also one of the more genuinely useful things hiding in an ordinary workweek.